This article was originally published on April 12, 2017. It has been updated to reflect data through the end of 2017.

 It is a truth universally acknowledged that consumers want to get the best deals available when they’re shopping.
 One time honored tradition in getting that best deal is shopping around at multiple stores.

-What does drive consumers to take a look at that second or third store?
+What drives consumers to take a look at that second or third store?
 In almost all cases price is the deciding factor, but product selection and store familiarity are also considerations.

 What leads to more store shopped?
 Price and selection